Common Square API Patterns

 Pagination

 Square API pagination support lets you split a full query result set into pages that are retrieved over a sequence of requests.
-For example, when you call listCustomers, you can limit the number of customers returned in the response.
-If there are more customers to retrieve, the response includes a pagination cursor.
-You include this cursor in your subsequent listCustomers request to retrieve the next set of customers.
-When the response no longer returns a cursor (the cursor is null), there are no more customers to retrieve.
+For example, when you call $client->customers->list, you can limit the number of customers returned in the response.

 Link to section